 Place the steaming basket over a pot, and put the pulled pork in.
 Leave it steaming for about half an hour.

-Don’t forget to stir occasionally to ensure you reheat your pulled pork equally.
+Don’t forget to stir the slow cooker occasionally to ensure you reheat pulled pork equally.

 You’re done reheating meat once it reaches 145 degrees.
 Move the pulled pork into another pot, add BBQ sauce, and serve.